BitX Funding Matches Small Business Owners with Loans That Fit Their Credit and Financial History

 One option for poor personal credit is a short-term business loan.
-For example, if a company wanted liquidity to cover equipment down payment for a new truck, it could tap its cash flow to cover the down payment as their low FICO score would make it challenging using other loan types.
+For example, if a company wanted liquidity to cover equipment down payment for a new truck, it could tap its cash flow to cover the down payment, as its low FICO score would make it challenging to use other loan types.

 Another option a business owner with bad credit can offer is collateral or assets for a secured equipment loan.
 Entrepreneurs whose personal credit is better than their business credit often find that lenders weigh personal credit more heavily than business credit.
 The point is, post-COVID-19 having good personal credit is key to getting an unsecured loan.

 Would-be entrepreneurs with poor credit can face even more problems.
 Most lenders offer business funding based on how long the business has been operating.
-So for startup owners who have poor credit and are looking for equipment financing will have to put up a hefty down payment.
+So startup owners with poor credit looking for equipment financing will have to put up a hefty down payment.

 “The general rule in lending is the lender wants to know, ‘will you pay the loan back?’
-Your personal credit score is your report card, and it lets the lender know your prior behaviors and if you will pay the loan back” Rowe said.
+Your credit score is your report card, and it lets the lender know your prior behaviors and if you will pay the loan back,” Rowe said.

-If a company is a startup with a 700> FICO score and or has been in business for six months and has at least $10,000 in deposits, Rowe can usually secure funding.
-If a business receives money from BitX Funding, stays in business for at least a year, and secures $100,000 or more in annual revenue, it can expect its Paydex score to rise and business credit to improve significantly.
+Rowe can usually secure funding if a company is a startup with a 700> FICO score, has been in business for six months, and has at least $10,000 in deposits.
+Suppose a business receives money from BitX Funding, stays in business for at least a year, and secures $100,000 or more in annual revenue.
+In that case, it can expect its Paydex score to rise and business credit to improve significantly.
 When this happens, lenders will compete for their business.